- Home

 ROGERS LAKE OAK WOODLAND ENHANCEMENT

 In 2018 the City of Mendota Heights partnered with Great River Greening and volunteers from area businesses as well as residents, to restore the oak woodland areas throughout Rogers Lake Park.
 The project involves the removal of a large stand of buckthorn, a woody, non-native species that has invaded the forest around the lake, as well as other invasive plant species such as garlic mustard.
 Once the invasive species are removed and/or adequately controlled, the site is to by seeded and planted with native species to prevent erosion and complete the restoration.
-This process is projected to take approximately five years to reach full completion.

 VALLEY PARK POLLINATOR CORRIDOR